1.1 Definitions. In these Conditions, the following definitions apply:

 5.3 The Seller may subcontract the performance of the service in whole or in part without the client’s consent, unless the client specifically stipulates against this.

-5.4 Any subcontractor so engaged by The Seller will have been subjected to the service providers supplier approval process (this includes a Fraud Risk Assessment).
+5.4 Any subcontractor so engaged by The Seller will have been subjected to the service providers supplier approval process.

 5.5 The Seller must ensure that any tools and materials used for the performance of the service are in conformity with the contract and the applicable statutory rules, and fit to achieve the particular purpose for which they are to be used.